DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The top drawer of the desk now contains a number of receipts for candles, daggers, and incense, rather than the key to [[#Children’s Room]].

-A character that searches the room and succeeds on a DC 15 Wisdom (Perception) check can see flickering candle light emanating from beneath the secret door.<sup><a href="https://www.reddit.com/r/dndnext/comments/49bvms/notes_from_running_death_house/">4</a></sup>
+A character that searches the room for 1 minute and succeeds on a DC 15 Wisdom (Perception) check can see flickering candle light emanating from beneath the secret door.<sup><a href="https://www.reddit.com/r/dndnext/comments/49bvms/notes_from_running_death_house/">4</a></sup>

 > [!info]+ **Making Multiple Ability Checks**
 >
 > As the players explore Death House and the many secret places within the land of Barovia, don't forget the **Multiple Ability Checks** rule (<span class="citation">Dungeon Master's Guide, p.
-237</span>)
+237</span>).
+For example, a player who searches the library can take 10 minutes to automatically succeed on the check.

 ***The Secret Door.*** The secret door in this room has two components.
 First, a player must pull on the switch as described in <span class="citation">Secret Door (p.
 214)</span>.
 Doing so causes the bookshelf to swing forward, revealing a blank wooden wall behind it.

 Once the bookshelf has been moved, the players can see a small panel made of dark wood behind it, built into the wall at approximately chest level.
 A small hollow niche, jagged and irregular, lies at the panel's center and emanates a faint amber glow.

-The door cannot be opened unless the amber shard from the [[#Master Suite]] is placed into the niche.
+The door cannot be opened unless the amber shard from the [[#Master Suite]] is placed into the niche or a player players *Waltz for Klara* on the harpsichord in the [[#Conservatory]].
 The secret door then swings open, allowing the players to enter the [[#Secret Room]].
 ### Secret Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 9.</em></span>